sethyuan/logseq-plugin-kanban-board/README.en.md

 - Tracking of card's duration in each list.
 - You can filter the board's data.
 - Archiving of cards and lists, both manually or automatically.
-- Support displaying advanced queries of tasks as kanban.
-This kanban does not have full functionality like a normal kanban.
+- Support displaying advanced queries of tasks as kanban, this kanban does not have full functionality like a normal kanban.

 ## List data structure